Mojo BluBlock Tints Details and Spectrograms

 Lens Tints (Lens Filters): Tinted lenses have been around for hundreds of years.
 The tints we are dealing with are tints/dyes that are applied to optical grade lenses.
 These lenses have traditionally been CR-39 resin lenses.
 We use MojoPoly lenses which are a type of tint-able polycarbonate that filters UV light to 400nm.
 The lenses are submerged into a heated tint bath and absorb the tint/dye.
 The type of tint combinations and the time submerged, determines how infused the lenses are.
 This creates a lens with a filter to absorb light in different wavelengths.
 Tints that are applied to our lenses filter out a percentage of light across areas of the spectrum.

-The Wertheim Factor: Provides a numerical value defining the balance of UV/blue/HEV filtration, and the beneficial light allowed through the lens.
+The Wertheim Factor: Provides a numerical value defining the balance of UV/Total Blue Light filtration (not just HEV), and the beneficial light allowed through the lens.
 We want the highest Wertheim Factor and the highest blue light filtration percentage.

 Our Testing Methods: We tested many lenses with many combinations/formulae of tints.
 We narrowed down to the best, and then generated the spectrograms below using a BPI Spectrometer from Brain Power Inc, the leading manufacturer of lens tints, tint systems and spectrometers.